jordy33/howtosetupturbogears23/README.md

 host = 0.0.0.0
 port = 80

-This will allow to be accesed in all networks in the port 80
+This will allow to be accessed in all networks in the port 80

 ```